People of color: Nurturing diversity and fostering racial equity are critical to our future prosperity.

 Strategy in Action

 King County Uses an Equity Lens to Guide All Decisions.
-King County uses an equity lens to guide all decisions.
 In 2010, King County in the state of Washington adopted an ordinance to use the principles of “fair and just” to guide every aspect of work across all departments and activities, from community engagement and planning to budgeting, staffing, and day-to-day operations.
-An Equity Impact Review Tool helps staff answer these questions: What is the impact on equity?
-Who is affected?
-How can we do better?
-Staff use this tool to understand the racial and economic impacts of their programs, and orient their activities to achieve equitable opportunities for all people and communities.
-The county also launched an Equity and Social Justice office in 2015 that helps implement pro-equity policy, offers King County employees funding for projects that further racial and economic equity, and provides a public reporting platform to help monitor the county’s pro-equity policy changes.
+In response to the ordinance, the County established the Office of Equity and Racial and Social Justice in 2015 that helps implement pro-equity policy, offers King County employees funding for projects that further racial and economic equity, and provides a public reporting platform to help monitor the county’s pro-equity policy changes.
+Through this effort, the County launched a data tool that tracks equity metrics across 15 issue areas identified through community input.
+The 2016-2022 Equity and Social Justice (ESJ) Strategic Plan highlighted equity gains made in county leadership and workforce, policies, community partnerships, public services, and infrastructure.
+Between January 2018 and December 2021, the County saw a 7 percent increase in employees of color represented in staff roles.
 Read more.

 Related Indicators